 Creating a character for Living Tal’Dorei is just as simple as creating a character for any other Dungeons & Dragons 5E setting and follows the same general creation structure.
-However, not all feats and features are available to start so please read through the FAQ sheet before creating your characters!
+However, not all feats and features are available to start so please read through the FAQ Section before creating your characters!

 What is Living Tal’Dorei?

-Living Tal’Dorei is the official organized play system for Matthew Mercer’s world of Exandria.
+Living Tal’Dorei is the organized play system for Matthew Mercer’s world of Exandria.
 Players can create characters and participate in any adventure allowed as a part of the Living Tal’Dorei system.
 As characters adventure, players track those characters’ experience, treasure, and other rewards, and can take those characters through other adventures that will continue their personal story.

 Living Tal’Dorei play is broken up into storyline seasons.
 When players create characters, they can continue to play their characters after the storyline season has finished, possibly participating in a second or third storyline with those same characters.
 A character’s level is the only limitation for adventure play.
 A player must use a character in the same tier as the adventure they are in.